cobleg/FacilityBenchmarking/Definitions.md

 `Balancing cost` is the cost of maintaining the an alternating current electrical power system in balance at a target frequency.

-`Firm technology` describes facilities that convert a stored (or storable) primary energy source (e.g. diesel, natural gas) into electrical power on demand
+`Firm technology` describes facilities that convert a stored (or storable) primary energy source (e.g. diesel, natural gas) into electrical power on demand at a pre-determined rate (i.e. x MW/hour) over a specified time interval (e.g. x hours).

 `Flexibility effect` is the impact on efficiency of conventional power plants for day-ahead operations.  [@ueckerdtSystemLCOEWhat2013]